Pyprohly/reddit-api-doc-notes/docs/api-reference/subreddit.rst

    * There is no user context."
    "user_flair_css_class","string?","The current user's flair CSS class.

-   Value starts as `null`.

-   If not using a flair template and a CSS class is not set, the value is `null` if a CSS class was never set on the user before, otherwise it will be an empty string if a CSS class was set and then removed.

-   If using a flair template and a CSS class is not set, the value is `null`.
+   When a flair template is being used, the value of this field will be that of the CSS class designated by the template.
+If the flair template does not specify a CSS class then the value will be `null`.

+   When no flair template is being used, the value starts as `null`.
+If a CSS class was ever manually assigned (by a moderator), this field will never be `null` again while a flair template isn’t being used, and clearing the CSS class results in this field being an empty string.

-   Also value `null` when there is no user context."
+   Also, value is `null` when there is no user context."
    "user_flair_position","string","Either `left`, or `right` or empty string.
 Starts off as `right` in new subreddits.

    Can be set to an empty string via API calls (see `POST /r/{subreddit}/api/flairconfig`) but not through the UI.